 Debt Negotiation And SettlementSometimes, bankruptcy is the only good option for people, but it can have some serious negative consequences, like remaining on your credit report for up to 12 years.
 At Hurst & Hurst Law we want you to know all of your options before you resort to bankruptcy.
 A good alternative option to bankruptcy can be debt negotiation.
 The lawyers at Hurst & Hurst Law are experienced negotiators and can help you negotiate debt settlements with your creditors.

 You can negotiate debts of any kind including credit cards, medical bills, and some loans.
 You can't normally negotiate settlements on secured loans, such as home or auto, unless you're willing to let go of your house or car.
-It can also be possible to negotiate with the IRS and other tax enforcement agencies, however they are not required to settle.
-Student loans can be negotiated, however, they are generally the hardest to settle.
+It is possible to negotiate with the IRS and other tax enforcement agencies, however, they are not required to settle.
+Student loans can be negotiated, but they are generally the hardest to settle.